chrisagarcia/Stock-Analysis/README.md

 initially used a for-loop through the datasheet to build the tickers array; more like 40,000 rows).
 If you were to try to scale it up (as I would assume Steve will) to perform some prospective analysis of something like 100 stocks, you could see how the timing was going to be a real issue.
-So, the change from 13 total loops through the entire dataset, to only 1 loop made the program about 80% faster on average (and I assume that it approaches ~7.5% or 1/13 with larger and larger datasets).
+So, the change from 13 total loops through the entire dataset, to only 1 loop made the program nearly 80% faster on average (and I assume that it approaches ~7.5% or 1/13 with larger and larger datasets).

 ![2017_old](https://github.com/chrisagarcia/Stock-Analysis/blob/main/Resources/2017_old.PNG)